 - felony charge.

 Misdemeanor child pornography is typically punishable by up to one year in county jail.
-Most felony child pornography cases are punishable by a three-years prison sentence.
+Most felony child pornography cases are punishable by a three-year prison sentence.

 Our California criminal defense attorneys will highlight the following in this article: